argonautproject/subscriptions/encounters-ig.md

   - Low political ramifications

-- Why an Argonaut Guide
+- Why an Argonaut Guide?

   - The Argonaut Project felt that establishing canonical resource instances for Encounters would allow for faster and broader adoption.